quale-quest/sql-mvc/README.md

 **Recent change log: Added My-SQL and MS-SQL drivers.
 Updated Node version- caused a lot of breakage.**

-Please join our new Google group to comment on, or discuss the technology : [sql-mvc-talk](https://groups.google.com/group/sql-mvc-talk)
+# Feedback

+NPM shows thousands of weekly downloads, but I have not yet had feedback from the community, so please if you have any questions, comments or even just want to say hi, please drop me a email for a personal response via npm-support@sql-mvc.com

 *Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview release.
 A lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome). *

 ## Example

-This is a complete implementation of [todomvc.com](http://todomvc.com) functionality in 40 lines of code.
+Live Demo at [todomvc.sql-mvc.com](http://todomvc.sql-mvc.com/) This is a complete implementation of [todomvc.com](http://todomvc.com) functionality in 40 lines of code.
-Prerequisite knowledge : SQL,JSON and [mustache](https://mustache.github.io/mustache.5.html).

-Live Demo at [todomvc.sql-mvc.com](http://todomvc.sql-mvc.com/)

 ```
 <#model